trishtzy/trishtzy.github.io/_posts/2023-07-24-sqlc-vs-gorm.markdown

 If you did not already check out sqlc, it automatically generates your models and query functions from your db schema and the `query.sql` that you write.
 This is different from gorm where you define the models manually.

-What's even better is the data type that sqlc translates for you from postgres to Go data type.
+What's even better is sqlc translates postgres data type to Go data type effortlessly.

 Let's take this migration as an example: